 Also, make sure your employee scheduling tool allows you to share schedules with employees electronically — that way, they can quickly reference it on their own time and better plan their festivities for the season.

-7shifts mobile app notifications and shift view for a schedule
+7shifts mobile app notifications for an employee

 Building a Successful Holiday Work Schedule